 “Leaves of three, let them be.”
 Easy to remember and every time we get hit with a rash we feel silly because we knew better.
 Sigh.
 But there are things you can do to heal the rash quickly.
-And if you are going on a camping trip, there are a few recipes down below that would be great to have prepared ahead of time, just in case.
+And if you are going on a camping trip, there are a few essential oil recipes down below that would be great to have prepared ahead of time, just in case.
 I can promise, you can run into a poison plant in the oddest places!

 It is important to note, if the rash is in your eyes, throat, or groin region, or if your rash — no matter the location — becomes raw, severely blistered, or infected, consult with your health professional immediately.
 A bad rash can be a threat to your health.
 (4)